 Some critics of the Bible say “The reason why His tomb was empty is because He never even existed.
 The whole story about Him being a real person was made up by some clever deceivers back in the first century.”

 Now, you’ll never hear a respected historian or scholar suggest this.
 But the “Jesus is a myth” theory has gained a lot of momentum as of late on the Internet.
 Well, the idea that Jesus never existed is ludicrous!
 Why?
 In addition to the 27 New Testament documents that tell us about Him, there are a wealth of extrabiblical sources that mention Him.
 Did you realize that?

-Jesus is referred to by more then 30 sources outside of the Bible within 150 years of His life.
-These sources reveal to us more than 100 facts about Jesus’ life, teachings, death and resurrection.
+Jesus is referred to by more than 30 authors outside the Bible within 150 years of His life, including:

 • Flavius Josephus